 Show player with play / pause button for each audio fileBy default, an audio file is set to automatically play when it is displayed and "chromeless", ie without an associated player.

-You can display the video controls and block the autoplay option by checking "sound control" (controls display a progress bar with a play / pause button)
+You can display the video controls and block the autoplay option by checking "audio control" (to display a progress bar with a play / pause button)

 Synchronize a sequence with an Audio File